mobarak-ali/module32/README.md

 ## 32-11 Component state hook and set state method
 ## 32-12 Load dynamic data, API call useEffect integrate state
 ## 32-13 Module Summary React Core Concepts

+Success!
+Created my-app at D:\Complete Web Development - Batch 3\mobarak-ali\Milestone07 - Simple React\module32\my-app
+Inside that directory, you can run several commands:

+  npm start
+    Starts the development server.

+  npm run build
+    Bundles the app into static files for production.

+  npm test
+    Starts the test runner.

+  npm run eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd my-app
+  npm start

+Happy hacking!